huggingface/diffusers/docs/source/en/conceptual/contribution.mdx

 1. Be a chameleon.
 Understand existing design patterns and syntax and make sure your code additions flow seamlessly into the existing code base.
 Pull requests that significantly diverge from existing design patterns or user interfaces will not be merged.
 2. Be laser focused.
 A pull request should solve one problem and one problem only.
 Make sure to not fall into the trap of "also fixing another problem while we're adding it".
 It is much more difficult to review pull requests that solve multiple, unrelated problems at once.
 3. If helpful, try to add a code snippet that displays an example of how your addition can be used.
-4. The title of your pull request should be a summary of its contribution;
+4. The title of your pull request should be a summary of its contribution.
 5. If your pull request addresses an issue, please mention the issue number in the pull request description to make sure they are linked (and people consulting the issue know you are working on it);